 Frustrated at having become exclusively involved in management activities, I stepped away from institutional employment in late 2019 to join forces with a long-established bookbinder/restorer in an independent business in order to refocus on hands-on treatment, consultation, and training services.
 Our clients include individuals, private collectors, booksellers, film props commissioners, university and cathedral libraries, national collections and museums.
 We are founder members and hosts of an annual residential intensive, holding classes in wide ranging aspects of bookbinding and related fields.

-Committed to education within the broad field of book conservation-restoration, bookbinding and book arts, I regularly teach and give presentations; I am passionate about both passing on specialist knowledge to future generations and promoting conservation to the general public.
-I am Vice Chair of the Society of Bookbinders, with a specific remit for education, and a Liveryman of the Worshipful Company of Stationers, serving on its Awards Advisory Committee and Postgraduate Bursary Scheme that provide financial support for students enrolled in trades of the guild, also a judge for the Elizabeth Soutar Bookbinding Competition run by the National Library of Scotland.
+Committed to education within the broad field of book conservation-restoration, bookbinding and book arts, I regularly teach and give presentations: I am passionate about both passing on specialist knowledge to future generations and promoting conservation to the general public.
+I am Vice Chair of the Society of Bookbinders, with a specific remit for education; a Liveryman of the Worshipful Company of Stationers, serving on its charitable bodies that provide financial support for students enrolled in trades of the Guild as well as mentoring grant recipients; a judge for the Elizabeth Soutar Bookbinding Competition administered by the National Library of Scotland.

 ROYAL COLLECTION TRUST, WINDSOR CASTLE, BERKSHIRE, UK: Head of the Royal Bindery, Feb 2017 – Sept 2019; Senior Book Conservator-Restorer, Sept 2015 – Feb 2017; Book Conservator-Restorer, June 2014 – Sept 2015; Archives Bookbinder, Oct 2003 – June 2014.
 Preservation, conservation and restoration of library and archive material in historic buildings; exhibition preparation; production of presentation bindings and enclosures for state and diplomatic gifts; personal items for HM The Queen.